Billy Bragg: 2010s–present

 In May 2019, Faber and Faber published The Three Dimensions of Freedom, a short polemic by Bragg intended, according to the publisher's blurb, to "protect ourselves from encroaching tyranny".
 The author urges readers to "look beyond [the] one-dimensional notion of what it means to be free" and "by reconnecting liberty to equality and accountability, restore... the three dimensions of freedom".

 While unable to tour over the pandemic years, Bragg began working on new material.
 This resulted in his thirteenth studio album, The Million Things That Never Happened, which was released in October 2021.
 Four singles were released from the album: "I Will Be Your Shield", "Ten Mysterious Photos That Can't Be Explained", "Pass It On" and "Mid-Century Modern".

 In February 2023, Bragg announced a compilation series entitled The Roaring Forty (1983–2023) to commemorate 40 years of performing music.
 These included a single LP compilation of 13 tracks, a triple-LP/double-CD of 40 tracks and a 14-disc CD box set of some 300 songs.
 He later announced the Roaring Forty tour, which took place across the UK, Ireland and mainland Europe from September to December 2023.

 In August 2023, Bragg shared a new single entitled "Rich Men Earning North of a Million".
 The solo track was quickly written and recorded as an answer song to American country musician Oliver Anthony's song "Rich Men North of Richmond".

 Bragg appears on a cover of the Ewan MacColl song "School Days Are Over" on the 2025 Dropkick Murphys album For the People.
-According to singer Ken Casey, the song is a favorite of Bragg's and said of Bragg that "Billy’s become a great friend.
-It’s inspiring how he’s carried on the protest singer legacy.
+According to singer Ken Casey, the song is a favourite of Bragg's and said of Bragg that "Billy's become a great friend.
+It's inspiring how he's carried on the protest singer legacy.
 He really walks the walk."